Anamikadze/DemocracyAndSocioEconomicStatus/README.md

 **Note**: Detailed comments on building logistic regression model, fitting on the data and displaying marginal effects are available in the script file.

-Two alternative scripts are [AlternativeDefinitionofDemocracy.py](Regression_Alternative_Definiton_Democracy/AlternativeDefinitionofDemocracy.py) and [AlternativeDemocracy_Regression.py](Regression_Alternative_Definiton_Democracy/AlternativeDemocracy_Regression.py).
-The first scipt changes the definition of democracy to include individuals who 'shomewhat' agree that democratic institutions are important and produces alternative csv file, called
+Two alternative scripts are [AlternativeDefinitionofDemocracy.py](Additional_Scripts/AlternativeDefinitionofDemocracy.py) and [AlternativeDemocracy_Regression.py](Additional_Scripts/AlternativeDemocracy_Regression.py). he first script modifies the definition of democracy to encompass individuals who 'somewhat' agree that democratic institutions are important, generating an alternative CSV file, [Cleaned Dataset 2006 - Alternative Definition](./Additional_Scripts/cleaned_dataset2006_alt.csv).
+The second script constructs, fits, and executes a logistic regression using this alternative definition of democracy.
+The steps in this script follow the same logic as the main regression script.

 ## Results